 You name the people who knew them.
-We handle the outreach, collect their stories, and curate everything into a permanent artifact — designed, printed, and delivered.
+We handle the outreach, collect their stories, and craft everything into a permanent book — designed, printed, and delivered.

 Within 24 hours, each person gets a simple SMS inviting them to share a memory.
 No app to download.
 No account to create.
 Just reply.